-Get good financial advice and take the time to analyse the business risk of failing to meet cash flow commitments before undertaking any new project.
+Get good financial advice and take the time to analyze the business risk of failing to meet cash flow commitments before undertaking any new project.
 Using online invoices and reminders is also a powerful way to persuade reluctant clients to part with money.

 Learn to spend time like money.
-The best way to effectively manage your time is to create a To-Do list of all that needs to be done in a day and try as much as possible to say NO to all form of activities and distractions that were not budgeted for.
+The best way to effectively manage your time is to create a To-Do list of all that needs to be done in a day and try as much as possible to say NO to all activities and distractions that were not budgeted for.

 The abilities that can help you launch a business are not the same as those you need to help it grow.
-It’s vital not to fool yourself into valuing your own abilities too highly.
+It’s vital not to fool yourself into valuing your abilities too highly.
 The chances are that you’ll need to find and hire the best talents to help you build your dream business.

 You need to learn to build and manage a great team.
-Reading books especially on leadership skills is one of the most recommended ways to help you build a world class team.
+Reading books, especially on leadership skills, is one of the most recommended ways to help you build a world-class team.

 Small business owners can be so busy they forget to keep up with current innovations in their sector.
 When you’re scheduling your week, don’t forget to allocate time to track competitors and undertake awareness-raising activities such as reading (or writing) blog posts.
-Create Google Alerts, use Twitter hashtags to keep up with what’s trending, and mine the wealth of free, and very targeted online information out there.
+Create Google Alerts, use Twitter hashtags to keep up with what’s trending, and mine the wealth of free and very targeted online information out there.

 These are challenges, but not death sentences.
 One of the worst things a would-be-business owner can do is to go into a small business without considering the challenges ahead.
 An important step in overcoming a challenge is knowing the size of that challenge.
 What other challenges have you faced, and how have you overcome them?